Randware/Verifly/README.md

     ```bash
     npm install
     ```
-3. Modify the auth.env configuration
+3. Modify the auth.env configuration file

     Update the authentication credentials to enable sending emails.
     See the documentation of the [Environment Variables](#environment-variables-refrence)